63rabbits/YubitenReader/README.md

 ## Braille Recognition Details

-On one side of the screen, the Braille is recognized as follows.
+On one side of the screen, the Braille dots is recognized as follows.
 The same method is used on the other side.

 - 1-Point Touch
-Recognizes Braille at the touched position as guided.
+Recognizes Braille dots at the touched position as guided.

 - 2-Points Touch